ToolsGambling

 Pair of 8s vs Dealer Ace (Special Case)

 This is the one controversial surrender decision.
 Basic strategy says "always split 8s" — but some mathematicians argue that against an Ace, surrendering 8-8 is marginally better than splitting into two hands of 18 facing a likely dealer 19+.
+For players exploring blackjack variants, our Spanish 21 card counting strategy covers how the absence of 10-value cards changes surrender and splitting math entirely.

-| Split 8s | -0.480 to -0.510 |
+Split 8s-0.480 to -0.510

 The EV depends on exact house rules (DAS, S17/H17).
 In most games, splitting is slightly better.
 But the difference is so small (~$0.02 per dollar) that either play is defensible.
 If you're unsure, stick with splitting — it's the traditional basic strategy call.